Everything that has been revealed in the Apple vs. Epic Games lawsuit

 Apple and Epic Games have decided to take their battle to court, and proceedings are set to become pretty messy.
 The two companies are now locked in a legal battle over how Apple handles its App Store.

-A few months ago, Apple removed Epic Games’ hit battle royale Fortnite from the app store due to violations in the way Epic Games was selling in app purchases.
-Apple requires that all in-app purchases be made through the App Store so that it gets a cut of the sales.
+Apple removed Epic Games’ hit battle royale Fortnite from the App Store due to violations in the way Epic Games was selling in-app purchases.
+Apple requires that all developers use the App Store for in-app purchases so that Apple gets a cut of the sales.

 Epic Games circumvented that requirement, causing Apple to remove Fortnite from the app store, which then led Epic Games to sue Apple.
 The whole situation has become an absolute mess.